 SSP staff will not be able to assist you if you choose a shipping method other than the ones outlined above.
 However, this is an option for shipping your project as long as you follow the rules below:

 - You MUST use the Heavy Freight Shipping Label.
-Print the label on an 8.5x11 sheet of paper, fill it out, and affix it to your package with clear sealing tape.
+Print the label on an 8.5x11 sheet of paper and affix it to your package with clear sealing tape.

 - Even though your package is being shipped by another carrier, it must still be delivered to the GES warehouse for processing and delivery to the Convention Center.